-The series of founder’s dilemmas as shown in Startup Ssn 2(Tv Series)
+The series of founder’s dilemmas as shown in Startup Ssn 2(TV series)

 R is for Relationship Dilemmas

-There are many instances of relationship dilemmas that crop up in this new season for instance;
+There are many instances of relationship dilemmas that crop up in this new season, for instance;

 i.
 Vera and Alex-Board Lead vs CEO

 We see a dilemma between Vera (Gencoin’s VC lead) and Alex (Gencoin’s CEO).
-As Alex continues to discover the ins of how his board really works and their ‘evil’ plans for use of his tech to run their crime empire, he faces a dilemma of choosing to stay with Vera and be the face of the company or exit.
+As Alex continues to discover the ins of how his board works and their ‘evil’ plans for the use of his tech to run their crime empire, he faces a dilemma of choosing to stay with Vera and be the face of the company or exit.
 He chooses the buyout and asks to leave as soon as Darknet reaches good traction.
 But Vera refuses to let him go saying they need to get to 10 Million active users before they can let him go.
-This decision comes up again at the end where Alex gives Izzy(rival & competitor cum new partner)incriminating information about the criminal empire and digital evidence that the FBI then use to bring everything down.
+This decision comes up again at the end when Alex gives Izzy(rival & competitor cum new partner)incriminating information about the criminal empire and digital evidence that the FBI then uses to bring everything down.

-While this is a different kind of relationship, it’s also similar to the dilemma Steve Wozniak faced with Steve Jobs at the running of Apple Inc brought about by differing values between the two.
-Leaving Wozniak doing things without Steve’s knowledge and the two former best friends almost crushing their social relationship.(pg 109)
+While this is a different kind of relationship, it’s also similar to the dilemma Steve Wozniak faced with Steve Jobs at the running of Apple Inc. brought about by differing values between the two.
+Leaving Wozniak to do things without Steve’s knowledge and the two former best friends almost crushing their social relationship. (pg 109)

 ii.
-Social vs Business relationship dillemmas
+Social vs Business relationship dilemmas

-Another complicated relationship Ronald faces is one shown when Ronald finds out his crew know about his proposed buyout.
-His drug crew see the streets as a family where if one wins, they all win and thus they start talking of the new cars and ways they’re going to spend Ronald’s buyout money.
+Another complicated relationship Ronald faces is one shown when Ronald finds out his crew knows about his proposed buyout.
+His drug crew sees the streets as a family where if one wins, they all win and thus they start talking of the new cars and ways they’re going to spend Ronald’s buyout money.
 And just for a few seconds, you get to see Ronald’s face as he thinks of his allegiance to his crew vs his obligation to his family.

+iii.
 Romantic relationship- Izzy & Stella

-Izzy has a hard time keeping real relationships.
-And when she’s confronted with a hiring dilemma as the team needs more people to execute their idea, she thinks of Stella, her old lover and developer.
-Only problem is Stella is married now and living the good old boring life.
+Izzy has a hard time keeping genuine relationships.
+When she’s confronted with a hiring dilemma as the team needs more people to execute their idea, she thinks of Stella, her old lover and developer.
+The only problem is Stella is married now and living the good old boring life.
 Izzy keeps pushing Stella to leave her life and come join the new startup.
-Eventually she agrees and the two seem to be happy.
-This is until their car is abushed and shot at and Izzy thinks about how she had not considered the business factors when asking Stella to join them.
-Their social relationship suffers as Izzy wants Stella out of the company so she can be safe but Stella refuses to go.
-Wasserman discusses in depth the situation “playing with fire’ as he calls it and how founders should not mix business with pleasure.
-Unless they take certain actions to protect both.(pg 113) He summarises by Paul McManus, “ In my opinion, those who found companies with friends will (a)lose the company, (b) lose their friends or (c lose both.” and pg 108, “ I think you’re much better off founding with and hiring strangers…..”
+Eventually, she agrees and the two seem to be happy.
+This is until someone ambushed and shot at their car, and Izzy realized that she had not considered the business factors when asking Stella to join them.
+Their social relationship suffers, as Izzy wants Stella out of the company so she can be safe, but Stella refuses to go.
+Wasserman discusses in depth the situation of "playing with fire," as he calls it, and explains how founders should not mix business with pleasure unless they take certain actions to protect both. (pg 113) He summarises Paul McManus, “ In my opinion, those who found companies with friends will (a)lose the company, (b) lose their friends or (c lose both.” and pg 108, “ I think you’re much better off founding with and hiring strangers…..”

-Another romantic/social dilemma is the one Wes Chandler’s daughter faces when his dad realises who she’s dating at the company party.
-He tells her to stop dating Nick the company CEO as it will not end well.
-But she rejects asking his rather if he’s just scared he will lose her.
+Another romantic/social dilemma is the one Wes Chandler’s daughter faces when his dad realizes who she’s dating at the company party.
+He tells her to stop dating Nick, the company CEO, as it will not end well.
+But she rejects asking him rather if he’s just scared he will lose her.
 Interesting to see how this would play out in real life.
-One such example given in the book is Evan Williams, Cofounder of Blogger, and the challenges he faced because he worked with his girlfriend.
-Williams narrates how the relationship turned sour as many dilemmas cropped up such as decision making, eventually leading the company to failure and their social circles crippled.(pg 105)
+One such example given in the book is Evan Williams, co-founder of Blogger, and the challenges he faced because he worked with his girlfriend.
+Williams narrates how the relationship turned sour as many dilemmas cropped up, such as decision-making, eventually leading the company to failure and their social circles crippled. (pg 105)

 R is for Role Dilemmas